 EUGENE M. MCCARTHY, PHD GENETICS

-All images on this page are of a probable mallard/Canada goose hybrid (Anas platyrhynchos × Branta canadensis) photographed in Branch Brook Park, Newark, New Jersey on July 21, 2016 (specifically between Bloomfield Ave. and Park Ave.).
+All images on this page are of a probable mallard/Canada goose hybrids (Anas platyrhynchos × Branta canadensis) or of mallards and Canada geese in their company.
+Other then the video above, all were photographed in Branch Brook Park, Newark, New Jersey on July 21, 2016 (specifically between Bloomfield Ave. and Park Ave.).
 The photos were taken by local resident Josephine Ireri and communicated by her husband Eric Martindale.
 They are used here with permission.
 Thanks!
-These images are of especial interest, because they seem to be the only photos available of such a hybrid.

-Eric made the following comments about this unusual creature:
+Eric made the following comments about the Newark bird:

 This is an intersubfamilial cross (Anatinae × Anserinae).